NEONScience/NEON-Data-Skills/_posts/2014-11-05-R-Explore-Viz-Hierarchical-Data-Format-HDF5.md

 authors: Ted Hart - Adapted from Software Carpentry Materials by Leah A. Wasser
 categories: [Hierarchical Data Formats] tags : []
-description: "Learn more about the HDF5 file format by creating a file from scratch in R. Explore an existing file and plot some data."
+description: "Explore, extract and visualize temporal temperature data collected from a NEON flux tower from multiple sites and sensors in R. Learn how to extract metadata and how to use nested loops and dplyr to perform more advanced queries and data manipulation."
 code1: R_Create_Modify_Hdf5.R
 image:
   feature: hierarchy_folder_purple.png